-The work of SISEP (State Implementation and Scaling-up of Evidence-based Practices) has identified considerations for and qualities of effective systems change.
+The work of SISEP (State Implementation and Scaling-up of Evidence-based Practices)16 has identified considerations for and qualities of effective systems change.
 This Systems Approach section will review Implementation Stages, Implementation Zones, and Implementation Teams.
 The Implementation Stages help us to understand what effective implementation looks like and how to get there.
-The Implementation Zones can guide district conversations answering "where are we now?" in the journey toward full implementation of the DCI Framework.
-Lastly, Implementation Teams guide the implementation process, working to align and support the components of the educational system as it matures across the stages of implementation.
+The

+We now understand the reason behind the systems approach.
+It helps us in the implementation and alignment of the framework which leads to sustainability.